 What Can You Do With a Masters in Data Science?

 Innovation propels business, but big data underpins innovation.
-From tech giants and mega-corporations to nonprofits and small businesses, harnessing the power of data and developing sophisticated methods to manage and analyze that data is a distinctive advantage that drives growth, efficiency, and profitability.
+From tech giants and mega-corporations to nonprofits and small businesses, harnessing the power of data and developing sophisticated methods to manage and analyze that data is a distinctive advantage that drives growth, efficiency, and profitability across every industry.

 The field of data science is relatively new, so there are fewer degreed professionals than demand requires.
 This lowers the barrier to entry for professionals with non-computational backgrounds to attain degrees and enter the field.
 In addition, because the amount of data companies gather is constantly increasing, they face large challenges in organizing that data and extracting valuable insights.
 Read on to better understand all the data science career path opportunities and career resources available to you with an online Master of Data Science degree from Rice.